netease-im/camellia/update-en.md

 ### update
 * during camellia-feign initialization, if upstream services down, logging warn log instead of throw exception
+* when use camellia-dashboard manage camellia-feign dynamic resource-table, if remote return 404, use local resource-table rather than throw exception

 ### fix
 * none